Ten “Italian” Dishes You Won’t Find In Italy …

 In Anglo countries, Spaghetti Bolognese is a classic.
 For Italians, it’s a heinous crime against food.
 For the reasons why please see my previous post!

-Macaroni and cheese This has to be another American invention.
+This has to be another American invention.
 In Italy, however, there are strict rules about which sauces you serve with specific pastas, depending on their texture and shape.
 Macaroni (‘Maccheroni’ in Italian), for instance, is typically served with ragù or a tomato sauce.
 The closest Italian dish to macaroni and cheese that I can think of is “pasta pasticciata”, where you mix left-over pasta with béchamel and bake it in the oven.
 However, it’s not the same, and Italians would never go out of our way to cook that!

 In the UK, a “panini” is a grilled sandwich.
 Ask for “panini” in Italy, however, and you’ll get several ordinary sandwiches as “panini” is simply the plural of sandwich!
 Instead, you’d need to ask to have it toasted (“tostato”).
 Sandwiches in Italy also tend to be simpler.
 They normally don’t contain butter, for a start.
 Normally, a sandwich is just a roll filled with cheese, cold cuts and, more recently, a helping of grilled vegetables.”
 If you fancy a more British-style sandwich, I suggest ordering a “tramezzino” – a triangular sandwich made with soft white bread with the crusts removed.